Self massage when working from home

 If you already have a self massage ball, you probably know how amazing they are.
 Whether its a spiky ball, a lacrosse ball or a borrowed cricket ball from your kids, they are great for relieving tight muscles all over the body.
-Due to covid-19 isoloation happening all over the world, todays post will be focused on helping those who are working from home.

 Disclaimer: These exercises may not be right for you.
 We recommend you check with your musculoskeletal health care provider before trying any new exercises or therapies.